PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 means that an employee has not been promoted in the last 5 years and 1 means they have been promoted.
-So, we can, as well, say that these two columns contain categorical data but, encoding them with numbers helps us to examine their relationship with columns holding numeric data.
+So, we can, as well, say that these two columns contain categorical data but, encoding them with numbers helps us to examine their relationship with columns holding numeric data

 The `time_spend_company` column could be made shorter and more descriptive.
 The name, `sales`, is inappropriate for the information